Congratulations on making a New Patient appointment at our clinic!

 KT Orthodontics prides itself on providing quality Orthodontic treatment in a relaxed and comfortable environment.
 We love what we do and are excited by the potential to help you and your children enjoy their smiles.

-When you arrive at our premises at 90 Salisbury Road you will be greeted by some of our wonderful team.
-Please bring the folder that has been sent to you and please return the enclosed Patient Information and Responsible Party Information form to the team member you first meet.
+When you arrive at our premises at 90 Salisbury Road you will be greeted by our wonderful team.
+You will be asked to complete a Patient Information and Responsible Party Information forms.
 Please ensure we are made aware of any medical conditions.
 Further information may be requested.

 The first appointment should be considered a primary consultation.
 The purpose of this appointment is to determine if there is an Orthodontic problem.
-At this initial visit, a visual examination will be carried out and an x-ray taken.
+At this initial visit, a visual examination will be carried out and photographs and an x-ray taken.
 This is important as it will provide a broad view of current dental development.
-A fee of $80 is payable at the first appointment.
+A fee of $80 for a child and $100 for an adult is payable at the first appointment.

-For young people around 11-12 years and older, sometimes at this appointment, particularly if you are from out of town, it is appropriate to take a set of ‘records’, including another type of x-ray of the head, impressions or ‘moulds’ of the teeth and photographs of the face and teeth.
+For young people around 11-12 years and older, sometimes at this appointment, particularly if you are from out of town, it is appropriate to take a set of ‘records’, including another type of x-ray of the head, an intra oral scan of the teeth and photographs of the face and teeth.

 Follow-up or Records Appointment